IIIF/api/source/extension/georef/index.md

    </tr>
 </table>

+`[@BERT]` add caption to image(s) explaining why this isn't quite supported.

-### 3.4 Web Annotation `body`
+### 3.4 Georef Annotation `body`

-The `body` of a Web Annotation contains the data you would like to relate to some Canvas or IIIF Image Service.
+The `body` of a Georef Annotation contains the data you would like to relate to some Canvas or IIIF Image Service.
 In our case, the `body` contains the GCPs and geocoordinates.
 Since geocoordinates are encoded as GeoJSON-LD, the value for `body` _MUST_ be a GeoJSON Feature Collection.
-The Feature Collection _MUST_ only contain Features with [Point](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.2) geometry, and each `geometry` property must contain the `coordinates` property.
-The Feature Collection _SHOULD_ contain at least three point Features.
+The Feature Collection _MUST_ only contain Features with [Point](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.2) geometries, and each `geometry` property must contain the `coordinates` property.
+The Feature Collection _SHOULD_ contain at least three Features. `[@BERT @JULES @BRYAN]` explain WHY should it contain at least three Features in the implementation notes

 ### 3.5 The `pixelCoords` Property

 The `pixelCoords` property is defined by this document in order to supply the pixel coordinates from the IIIF Canvas or Image Service along with the WGS84 `coordinates` in the Features.
-Each Point Feature in the Feature Collection _MUST_ have the `pixelCoords` property in the `properties` property.
-The value is an array representing a pixel point at [x,y] and _MUST_ be precisely in that order.
+Each Feature in the Feature Collection _MUST_ have the `pixelCoords` property in the `properties` property.
+The value is an array representing a pixel coordinate at `[@BERT] a mathy version of this x,y` [x,y] and _MUST_ be exactly in that order.
 Here is an example of a Feature with the `pixelCoords` property:

 {% include api/code_header.html %}
 ```json-doc